mikiw/DexProtocol/README.md

 - Brokers can even close your positions if you are able to earn too much money on leverage positions like EXANTE or XTB (XTB - Polish Broker Forex & CFD)!
 - You don't own your asset and there are different types of brokers so your assets can be less or more secure.
 It leads to other malversations this is why European Union has Directive 2014/65/EU, commonly known as MiFID 2.
 - Information exploitation like Front-Running by brokers like Citadel Securities on its own clients between 2012 and 2014.
-- Cancelation of short positions of hedge funds and investment banks on wheat/lithium that skyrockets after the war in Ukraine 24.2.2022.
+- Cancelation of short positions of hedge funds and investment banks on wheat/lithium that skyrockets after the war in Ukraine 24.2.2022!
 Cancelation of transactions is for investment banks, for you Mr. Smith there is a normal margin call!
 - A hedge funds can loan money and use it for investment even if they can't cover this later.

 Today we can build trustless decentralized exchanges (DEX) that are fully transparent and secure.

-## CEX vs DEX Problems.
+## CEX vs DEX problems and solutions
-TODO: Write down core problems with moving from centralized to decentralized exchanges like:
-- Orderbooks vs AAM
-- If we will have an order book in DEX who will pay for gas?
-What if small order for 1$ will trigger a waterfall of other orders for 100000$, who will pay the gas fee?
-- Off-chain vs on-chain and game theory behind that in both cases in case of market makers
-- How arbitration of off-chain market makers will work in a decentralized world?
-Will it be worth competing from a game theory perspective?
-- Read more about matching algorithms on exchanges.
-- vs decentralized like Uniswap, dYdX.
-- TODO: Read more about DeFi's, DEXs and AMMs and write down core concepts.

-## Solutions.
-- TODO: Brief introduction of solutions for given problems.
-- TODO: What is Asset/Order data structure?
-What contracts are needed?
-Or how custom-made blockchain will look like?
-- TODO: Orders with a lump sum fee for all like in a centralized world (NYSE/Nasdaq/Binance) that the client needs to pay?
-- TODO: Competing market makers with a lump sum or dynamic fees?
+Decentralized exchanges based on old concepts like order books with only on-chain processing can't be efficient today.
+This can lead to a problem when a 1$ order can trigger a waterfall of gas costly orders worth 100$, which makes no sense.
+This is why we should move the matching algorithm off-chain and incentivize these 3rd party services somehow, maybe with a fee.
+On-chain data should only contain actual exchange not matching mechanism.

+We can also use a completely new way of automatic trading of digital assets which is automated market maker (AMM).
+An AMM is a way used to provide liquidity in decentralized finance (DeFi) which can replace a traditional concept of buyer and seller like in order book.
+Most common known protocol is Uniswap v3 (https://docs.uniswap.org/) but there is plenty of them.

+It's a completely different way of creating a market of digital assets where prices of assets are determined by a constant mathematical formula (like XYK model).
+Now users are trading against the liquidity pool.
+Liquidity providers can be incentivized to add liquidity with part of the fee or with reward tokens.
+It sounds like a perfect way to get rich quickly, unfortunately, it's not because of phenomenon called impermanent loss.

 ## Wyvern Protocol.